-By: Laura Stewart Schmidt
+By: Laurie Stewart

 Aspiring fifth-grade scientist Candy and her best friend Kiera are determined to win first prize for their project at the science fair and a chance at the summer STEM camp, but when a series of thefts rocks their small southern Missouri grade school, they must solve the mystery and catch the thief before their principal cancels the fair and wrecks their hopes.

 Candy knew she should apologize for snapping at her friend.
 “Maybe one of them took the books,” she said before she knew she would.

 Kiera squinted at Candy. “‘Cause Jacob’s dad is in jail, you think Jacob’s a crook too?”

 “I didn’t mean that.
 But they never did figure out who did it.
 I wonder if they’re still trying.”